These patient information leaflets offer advice on what to expect, how to care for and common problems with hearing aids.

 - eWindscreen™ to reduce wind noise as much as possible

-The impact Octiv S+ is the smallest model of hearing aid and is suitable for mild to moderate hearing loss.
+The Teneo S+ is the smallest model of hearing aid and is suitable for mild to moderate hearing loss.
 It has a program button so that the hearing aid can be adjusted in different environments.
 This button can instead be used as a volume control if wearing 2 hearing aids together but it is not possible to have both programs and volume on this hearing aid.
+Alternatively, the touchControl App can used for changing hearing programs or volume.
+The Teneo S+ can be set up to be completely automatic which can be helpful for people with poor dexterity.
 It is not compatible with the loop system.
-The Octiv S+ can be set up to be completely automatic which can be helpful for people with poor dexterity.

 Please note that the earpiece you are provided with might differ in appearance to the one in the picture depending on your level of hearing loss.

-The impact Octiv M+ hearing aid is slightly larger than the Octiv S+.
+Teneo M+ hearing aid are slightly larger than the Teneo S+.
 This hearing aid has a rocker switch rather than a push button.
-This means that it is possible to have both volume control and environmental programs on this hearing aid as well as the loop system.
+This means that it is possible to utilise on board controls for both volume control and environmental hearing programs as well as the loop system.
 The volume control works even when only one hearing aid is worn.
 The majority of patients don’t need a volume control as digital hearing aids will adjust automatically but some people like to be able to adjust the hearing aid to their preferred level.
 The volume control is adjusted when the hearing aid is in your ear so you will need to have fairly good dexterity to use this feature.
+Alternatively, the touchControl App can used for changing hearing programs or volume.

-This hearing aid is slightly larger than the Octiv M+ and is suitable for severe hearing losses.
+This hearing aid is slightly larger than the Teneo M+ and is suitable for severe hearing losses.
 It has a separate program button and volume control which can make it easier to adjust.
-It has all the same features as the Octiv M+ but can also be set up automatically.
+It has all the same features as the Teneo M+ but can also be set up automatically.
+The touchControl App can also be used for changing hearing programs or volume.

 This is the largest and most powerful hearing aid in the range and is suitable for profound hearing losses.
 It has all the same features as the Octiv HP+ but can also be set up automatically.